 Public mental health messaging in response to COVID-19

-On behalf of Public Health England Office for London, Thrive LDN is coordinating the public mental health response to COVID-19 in London to support the mental health and resilience of Londoners during and after the pandemic.
+On behalf of London partners, Thrive LDN is coordinating the public mental health response to COVID-19 in London to support the mental health and resilience of Londoners during and after the pandemic.

 Thrive LDN tookits

 Please use the messaging and collateral within these toolkits across all your channels and within planned communications to support Londoners to access mental health information, digital support and helplines.

 Updated Friday, 14 May 2021.

 - Download in PDF.

 - SIGNSS is a conversation starter tool to support faith and community leaders to engage in mental health conversations with their members.

 Led by psychologist and public health specialist Dr Pamela Nkyi and developed through engagement with community leaders across London, SIGNSS aims to normalise conversations about mental health.
 The ultimate goal is to encourage help-seeking behaviour and signpost people to support.
 This pack provides information on the conversation starter document, along with suggested social media and newsletter content for partners to share.

 - Digital assets to support social media and online communications